-Passport provides coverage of diagnostic preventive procedures based on recommendations published by the U.S. Preventive Services Task Force (USPSTF), Bright Futures/American Academy of Pediatrics and Centers for Disease Control and Prevention (CDC), in accordance with Centers for Medicare & Medicaid Services (CMS) guidelines.
+Molina provides coverage of diagnostic preventive procedures based on recommendations published by the U.S. Preventive Services Task Force (USPSTF) Bright Futures/American Academy of Pediatrics and Centers for Disease Control and Prevention (CDC), in accordance with Centers for Medicare & Medicaid Services (CMS) guidelines.
 Diagnostic preventive procedures include, but are not limited to:

 - Adult Preventive Services Recommendations (U.S. Preventive Services Task Force).
-Links to current recommendations are included on Passport's website. - Recommendations for Preventive Pediatric Health Care (Bright Futures/American Academy of Pediatrics).
-Links to current recommendations are included on Passport's website. - Recommended Adult Immunization Schedule for ages 19 Years or Older, United States.
-These recommendations are revised every year by the Centers for Disease Control and Prevention).
-Links to current recommendations are included on Passport's website. - Recommended Child and Adolescent Immunization Schedule for ages 18 years or younger, United States.
+Links to current recommendations are included on Molina's website. - Recommendations for Preventive Pediatric Health Care (Bright Futures/American Academy of Pediatrics).
+Links to current recommendations are included on Molina's website. - Recommended Adult Immunization Schedule for ages 19 Years or Older, United States.
 These recommendations are revised every year by the Centers for Disease Control and Prevention.
-Link to current recommendations is included on Passport's website.
+Links to current recommendations are included on Molina's website. - Recommended Child and Adolescent Immunization Schedule for ages 18 years or younger, United States.
+These recommendations are revised every year by the Centers for Disease Control and Prevention.
+Links to current recommendations are included on Molina's website.

-All preventive health guidelines are updated at least annually, and more frequently, as needed when clinical evidence changes, and are approved by the Quality Improvement and Health Equity Transformation Committee.
+All preventive health guidelines are updated at least annually and more frequently as needed, when clinical evidence changes, and are approved by the Quality Improvement and Health Equity Transformation Committee.
 In fact, a review is conducted at least monthly to identify new additions or modifications.
-On an annual basis, Preventive Health Guidelines are distributed to Providers at PassportHealthPlan.com/Marketplace and the Provider Manual.
-Notification of the availability of the Preventive Health Guidelines is published in the Passport Provider Newsletter.
+On an annual basis, Preventive Health Guidelines are distributed to Providers at MolinaMarketplace.com (or when changes are made during the year), and the Provider Manual.
+Notification of the availability of the Preventive Health Guidelines is published in the Molina Provider Newsletter.